When it comes to buying an electric bike for commuting, there are a lot of things to consider. Here are a few questions you may be asking yourself:

 Where Class 3 electric bikes are permitted, these are seen as an ideal machine for longer commutes.
 This is where the Cannondale Tesoro X excels — providing power right up to the fastest you’re likely to pedal on the flat.

-Thanks to the 10-tooth ‘turbo’ gear on the cassette, you should be able to maintain a fairly high speed without the cadence getting ridiculous.
+Thanks to the 10-tooth ‘turbo’ gear on the cassette, you should be able to maintain a fairly high speed without the pedaling cadence getting ridiculous.
 You should thereby cycle fairly economically even on a 20-mile ride between home and office.

 As a whole, the Tesoro Neo X is a lightweight, comfortable e-bike to ride.
 Coming with fenders, a rack, and lights, it allows you to carry your work stuff with you even after a long day in the workplace.

 With its modern yet classic lines and color scheme, this is a machine that you won’t be embarrassed to be seen on when you arrive.
-It’s not unlike having a Tesla, only this is e-bike far kinder to the environment than any electric car on the road.
+It’s not unlike having a Tesla, only this e-bike is far kinder to the environment than any electric car on the road.

 Things to Consider